 You are concerned about three things:

-- How tall is the tripod when standing (with the center column down).
+- How tall is a tripod when standing (with the center column down).

-- How tall is the tripod when standing with the central column fully up.
+- How tall is a tripod when standing with the central column fully up.

-- How small can the tripod be when standing.
+- How small can a tripod be when standing.